howard-noble/analyze_app/README.md

 This is an open-source project dedicated to automating the analysis of rugby matches using computer vision.

-The goal is to accept any video source (YouTube link or direct upload), analyze the footage frame-by-frame, and automatically identify, timestamp, and clip specific rugby moments from a list of over 60 defined events (e.g., 'Dominant Tackle', 'Scrum Wheel', 'Chip Kick').
+The goal is to accept any video source and automatically identify, timestamp, and clip specific rugby moments from a list of over 60 defined events.

 ## 🚧 Status: ML Pipeline is a Work-in-Progress

-The current application structure is complete (Flask app, video download, OpenCV clipping, JSON output).
-However, the **event detection logic is currently a placeholder** that generates random timestamps for demonstration purposes.
+The current application structure (Flask app, video download, clipping) is complete.
+However, the **event detection logic is currently a placeholder** that generates random timestamps.

 **We are actively seeking contributors to build the Machine Learning and Heuristics pipeline!**

 ## ✨ Features (Complete)

 * Input via YouTube URL or local video file upload.
-* Video downloading via \pytube\ (for YouTube sources).
+* Video downloading via \pytube\.
 * Automatic clip extraction around detected moments using \OpenCV\.
 * Web page output with **clickable timestamps**.
 * Downloadable JSON metadata file.